qteatime/kate/docs/source/design/api/A0001-object-storage.rst

 Because the Kernel (which includes the ObjectStore) and each cartridge run in different processes, cartridges cannot interact with the ObjectStore directly.
-Instead, a proxy object is injected in the cartridge's process as one of the client Kate APIs, and this proxy sends requests to the Kernel process in order to operate on the object store on the cartridge's behalf
+Instead, a proxy object is injected in the cartridge's process as one of the client Kate Runtime APIs, and this proxy sends requests to the Kernel process in order to operate on the object store on the cartridge's behalf

 In the Kernel process, such messages are handled by first identifying the